sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 SDSS Python template and coding standards
 =========================================

 So you want to write some Python code.
-Congratulations, you've gotten to the right place!
+Congratulations, you've arrived at the right place!
 This repository has a dual purpose: it provides a template for a basic, but complete, Python package; and lists the coding standards and recommendations for developing code for SDSS.
 Please, read this document carefully.
-If you decide to develop your product based on this template, feel free to replace the ``README.md`` with a description of your project, but keep the ``STYLE.md`` file as a reminder of the coding conventions.
+If you decide to develop your product based on this template, feel free to replace `<README.rst>`__ with a description of your project, but keep the `<STYLE.rst>`__ file as a reminder of the coding conventions.

 While this document deals with Python product, and some of the solutions